woocommerce/woocommerce/plugins/woocommerce-admin/client/components/header/README.md

 Header
 ====

 A basic component for the app header.
-The header outputs breadcrumbs via the `sections` prop (required) and access to the timeline via the `showTimeline` prop (optional).
+The header outputs breadcrumbs via the `sections` prop (required) and a toggle button to show the timeline sidebar (hidden via CSS if no applicable to the page).

 ## How to use: